Heart of England Aeromodellers Limited Club Rules from 3/9/2022

 - If any member observes an incident (whether they are involved or not) at the flying club where a person(s) and/or animal(s) is injured or their safety is compromised or property is damaged they must bring the incident to the attention of a club official. ( Contact details displayed in club caravan);

 - Members are responsible for their guests whilst on the flying site and must ensure that all relevant details are recorded in the visitor’s book (situated in the club caravan) before flying.
 Flying guests must have with them for inspection, the same documentation as required from a club member This rule does not apply to prospective members or guests who are flying on a buddy system under the instruction of a Registered Club Instructor.
-All Guests are subject to, and must abide, by the club rules.
+All Guests are subject to, and must abide, by the club rules as published on the club’s website.
 Guest flyers are allowed to fly at the club on a maximum of three (3) occasions during any calendar year.

 - Children must be supervised at all times by a Parent / Guardian whilst on the flying site.